siwest/sfly_challenge/README.md

 - Define Customer Class with properties for name, address, visits, and orders.
 - Sort events collected within each category by event_time in d to more efficiently support time-dependent, transactional analytics functions.
 - Explore alternatives to changing state of variables - get away from global variables.
+- Improve sample event generating functions (if needed); for example, make # of user_names created equal to some random number in the range of (1, number_events/4).